exosite/open_api_integration/README.md

 The default can be used as the default response object for all HTTP codes that are not covered individually by the specification.

-The Responses Object MUST contain at least one response code, and it SHOULD be the response for a successful operation call.
+The Responses Object must contain at least one response code, which must be the response for a successful operation call.

 Reference: official [Responses Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#responses-object) documentation